Work With Us

 Event medic treating a young boy

 Our medics attend hundreds of events every year, as well as training the community in CPR as part of The Lloyd Morrison Foundation Heartbeat programme.
 They receive ongoing training and support and can be involved as often as their time allows.
-Joining the event medic team is a great way to contribute to the community whilst learning new skills for those who don’t come from a medical background.
+Joining the event medic team is a great way to contribute to the community while learning new skills for those who don’t come from a medical background.

 "It’s inspiring!
 Meeting new people, gaining new skills, getting out there and doing something for others is what’s important and I feel extremely privileged to be included in this team “